nuuuwan/news_lk3_data/README.md

 *2024-05-22 12:27:00* · [`dailymirrorlk`](https://www.dailymirror.lk/caption-story/Donate-to-save-lives/110-283153) · `en`

-A blood donation camp was launched today by the Sri Lanka Movement at Gangaramaya Temple in observance of Vesak Poya Day.
+A blood donation camp was launched today at the Head quarters of the Sri Lanka Saukyadana Movement in observance of Vesak Poya Day.
 This marks the fourteenth time the organization has held this event.
 Pix by Kithsiri de Mel.

 ◼️